Greg S. Labate

 Lectures and Appearances

-Mr. Labate has presented lectures for employer's organizations such as Professionals in Human Resources Association, Employers Advisory Counsel, Employer's Group, Association of Corporate Counsel, and more.
-He has also appeared on television and radio as a spokesperson for Citizen’s Against Lawsuit Abuse.
+Mr. Labate has presented lectures for employer's organizations such as Professionals in Human Resources Association (PIHRA), Employer's Advisory Council (EAC), Employer's Group, Association of Corporate Counsel (ACC), and more.
+Mr. Labate has been the Keynote Speaker at PIHRA’s Annual Convention numerous times.
+He has also appeared on television and radio regarding labor and employment issues.

 Kashani v.
-Hyundai Information Services North America (Orange County Superior Court, Judge Franz Miller).
-Obtained a complete defense verdict concerning claims based on the executive exemption, overtime, meal periods, and rest periods in a two-week jury trial.
+Hyundai Information Services North America (Orange County Superior Court); Obtained a complete defense verdict in a jury trial, defeating plaintiff's claims for overtime, meal periods, rest periods, and attorney's fees.

 Published Decisions